-Fair Workplaces, Better Jobs Act, 2017 (Ontario)
+Fair Workplaces, Better Jobs Act, 2017 (Ontario) (Bill 148)

 In November 2017, Bill 148, Fair Workplaces, Better Jobs Act, 2017 (Ontario), received royal assent, and came into effect in 2018.
-The act contains a number of amendments to both the Employment Standards Act and the Labour Relations Act, as part of the Ontario government's efforts to overhaul workplace laws.
-These changes include, among other things, an increase in minimum wage to \$14 per hour that took effect on January 1, 2018, with a further increase to \$15 per hour on January 1, 2019, revisions to vacation, holiday pay and personal leave entitlements that took effect on January 1, 2018, equal pay for equal work standards to take effect on April 1, 2018, and amendments to schedule change notifications and minimum "on call" payments to take effect on January 1, 2019, in addition to lower voting thresholds for unionization.
-Operationally, the act necessitated changes in the manner in which the Company manages its workforce in a number of business areas and could subject the Company to increased unionization.
+The act contains a number of amendments to both the Employment Standards Act (ESA) and the Labour Relations Act (LRA), as part of the Ontario government's efforts to overhaul workplace laws.
+These changes include, among other things: an increase in minimum wage to \$14 per hour that took effect on January 1, 2018, with a further increase to \$15 per hour on January 1, 2019; revisions to vacation, public holiday pay and personal leave entitlements that took effect on January 1, 2018; equal pay for equal work standards that took effect on April 1, 2018; amendments to schedule change notifications and minimum "on call" payments to take effect on January 1, 2019; and lower voting thresholds for unionization.
+In May 2018, the government filed Ontario Regulation 375/18, which prescribed a return to the method of determining public holiday pay using the formula that applied prior to Bill 148, effective July 1, 2018.